-- 5. Wait for AppVeyor and Travis to give the green builds. - 6.
+- 5. Wait GitHub Actions to give the green builds. - 6.
 Check that the docs on ReadTheDocs are built. - 7.
 Make sure you have a clean checkout, run git status to verify. - 8.
 Manually clean temporary files (that are ignored and won't show up in git status):